igordinuzzi/igordinuzzi/README.md

 - 🌱 I’m currently learning **React, Typescript, Javascript, Vue**

-- 👯 I’m looking to collaborate on **I'm on a mission to expand my design expertise by diving deeper into the world of web development.
+- 👯 **I'm on a mission to expand my design expertise by diving deeper into the world of web development.
 So, I'm currently transitioning into a UI developer and front-end specialist, building on my foundation in UX design.
 To fuel this journey, I'm powering up with a Full-Stack diploma at the Code Institute.
 This is where I'm mastering all the cool stuff under the hood, like HTML, CSS, JavaScript, TypeScript, React and a bunch of other techy friends.
 Plus, I've become a pro at using Git & GitHub to keep my code organized and collaborative!**

-- 👨‍💻 All of my projects are available at [https://igordinuzzi.github.io/portfolio-react/](https://igordinuzzi.github.io/portfolio-react/)
+- 👨‍💻 All of my projects are available at [https://github.com/igordinuzzi]([zzi.github.io/portfolio-react/](https://github.com/igordinuzzi))

-- 💬 Ask me about **React, Typescript**

 - 📫 How to reach me **replytoigor@gmail.com**